jreus/worldbuilding/Guide/PART0_PREPARATIONS.md

 5. Plug your LilyPad board into your computer using a USB micro data cable.
 Once you've plugged it in you should see the little red power light on the board turn on.

-(NOTE: Have a photo of the board here?)
+(NOTE: Have a photo of the board with power light on)

 6. Now check to see that Windows recognizes your board.
 Open up `Device Manager` (you can search for it in the menu bar if you don't know where it is).